LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Brannon/Bismuth Shatterborne.md

 ##### Secondary Goals
 - Learn more about Family History
-- Commune with the o
+- Commune with the other Greater Dragons
 - Find out why Chimo-Nahagi locals are aiding in foreign slave trade

 ##### Motivations